noah-yacowar/noah-yacowar/README.md

 -------------------------
-💻 I'm an aspiring Robotics Engineer and Video Game Developer 📚 I'm studying Mechatronics Engineering at the University of Waterloo 📝 I have a deep passion for R&D and Artificial Intelligence 🔭 Working on cool Robots with Deep Learning & Machine Learning 🌱 Learning about LLMs
+💻 I'm an aspiring Robotics Engineer and Video Game Developer 📚 I'm studying Mechatronics Engineering at the University of Waterloo 📝 I have a deep passion for R&D
+🔭 Working on cool Robots
+🌱 Learning about LLMs
 🌟 Main languages: Python, C++
 ```